Delegating tasks effectively leaves you enough time to focus on strategic work.

 To delegate effectively, focus on the following five principles:

 Delegate by focusing on the results, not on procedures.
 Specify a clear outcome and let your employees choose the method.
-When you clearly explain the results, your employees understand the standard of work that is expected of them.
+When you clearly explain the results, your employees understand the standard of work expected of them.

-Trust hides in the transparency and clarity of the recruitment process.
-Choose people with the right level of expertise and work ethic.
 When you have clear boundaries about the job roles and the team structure, you can let go of a share of responsibility and let the work take care of itself.

 Provide support where needed but resist upward delegation or tossing back tasks at you.